Skip to content

 Absolute Humidity vs. Relative Humidity vs. Dew Point

 These three metrics describe different aspects of moisture in air and serve different engineering purposes.
-Relative humidity (RH) tells you how close the air is to saturation at its current temperature — useful for corrosion thresholds and human comfort, but misleading for moisture load calculations because the same RH percentage represents very different amounts of water at different temperatures.
-Absolute humidity (AH) gives the actual mass of water vapor per unit volume (g/m³) — this is what you need for desiccant sizing, material moisture uptake, and any calculation involving actual water mass.
-Dew point is the temperature at which the current moisture content would reach 100% RH and begin condensing — essential for predicting condensation risk during cold-chain transitions, refrigerated storage, or when product moves between climate zones.
+Relative humidity (RH) tells you how close the air is to saturation at its current temperature.
+It is useful for corrosion thresholds and human comfort, but misleading for moisture load calculations because the same RH percentage represents very different amounts of water at different temperatures.
+Absolute humidity (AH) gives the actual mass of water vapor per unit volume (g/m³), which is what you need for desiccant sizing, material moisture uptake, and any calculation involving actual water mass.
+Dew point is the temperature at which the current moisture content would reach 100% RH and begin condensing.
+This makes dew point essential for predicting condensation risk during cold-chain transitions, refrigerated storage, or when product moves between climate zones.

 How Packaging Engineers Use Absolute Humidity